 A community hub, arts heritage gallery and community centre; three new facilities for the people of Stratford made possible thanks to our £1m CommYOUnity Challenge.

-The three schemes were announced as the winners of the £1m challenge at the Touch FM Pride of Stratford Awards on Friday (February 7th).
+The three schemes were announced as the winners of the £1m challenge at the Touch FM Pride of Stratford Awards back in February 2014.

 The Stratford Samaritans were awarded the largest share of the £1million pot –some £420,000.
-This is to make their vision for a Community Hub - operating from one single point in Stratford and providing a range of support to vulnerable members of the community - a reality.
+This was to make their vision for a 'community hub' operating from one single point in Stratford and providing a range of support to vulnerable members of the community - a reality.

-The second charity to win big on the night was Escape Community Arts – awarded a huge £340,000 to open The Old Slaughterhouse Arts & Heritage Studio in the centre of Stratford-upon-Avon in May 2015.
+The second charity to win big on the night was Escape Arts – awarded a huge £340,000 to open The Old Slaughterhouse Arts & Heritage Studio in the centre of Stratford-upon-Avon in May 2015.

 The final winner was Stratford Athletics Club, crossing the CommYOUnity Challenge finish line with a £240,000 award.